Gun buyback program: United Kingdom

+UK Police forces hold knife and weapon amnesties from time to time, but no compensation is offered for surrendered items.
+Although individuals have amnesty for possession of the articles, they may be prosecuted if a surrendered firearm is connected to criminal activity - some firearms are passed to NABIS to be forensically examined and checked against open investigations.
+Legally-held firearms are accepted by Police for destruction at any time.

 United States

 Philadelphia tried gun buybacks in 1968, 1972 and 1974, retrieving 544 guns.
 Baltimore staged a 3 month buyback in 1974 offering $50 for each gun, resulting in the retrieval of 13,400 firearms, including about 8,400 handguns.
 Similar programs followed in other cities, including some cities that repeated their programs.
 In 1994 researchers analyzed a 1992 buyback in Seattle, Washington where 1,172 firearms were relinquished.
 The study found "Comparing firearm-related events per month before and after the program, crimes and deaths increased, and injuries decreased, but the changes were not statistically significant."
 The study also concluded "effect on decreasing violent crime and reducing firearm mortality is unknown."
 In the 2020 Democratic Party presidential primary, candidates Cory Booker, Bernie Sanders, and Beto O'Rourke indicated support for gun buyback programs.

 Arizona

 Gun buybacks have been held in Tucson (one in 2013) and Phoenix (three in 2013).

 In 2013, House Bill 2455 was signed into law by Governor Jan Brewer.
 H.B.
-2455 and Arizona Revised Statute 12-945 were enacted after lobbying by the National Rifle Association and other organizations and require that firearms seized by, surrendered to or acquired by law enforcement or other government agencies may not be destroyed.
+2455 and Arizona Revised Statute 12-945 were enacted after lobbying by the National Rifle Association of America and other organizations and require that firearms seized by, surrendered to or acquired by law enforcement or other government agencies may not be destroyed.
 Firearms acquired through programs such as gun buybacks or seized in the course of a criminal investigation that are legal for private citizens to possess must be disposed of by sale to a federal firearms licensed dealer.
 These statutes have raised controversy, with opponents charging that the statutes will turn gun buybacks into recycling programs.
 Proponents of the measures point out that firearms purchased through private buyback programs may be destroyed.